 A28 by SEHW Architektur

-Located in Berlin’s Zehlendorf district, this modern two-story house has been redesigned in 2017 by SEHW Architektur.
+A28 located in Berlin’s Zehlendorf district, is a modern two-story house redesigned in 2017 by SEHW Architektur.

 Photography by Philipp Obkircher